 A vibe coding platform manages the full lifecycle of AI-assisted development — from planning through execution, tracking, and review — not just the code generation step.
 This is a meaningful distinction from a vibe coding tool.

 Vibe coding itself was coined by Andrej Karpathy in February 2025: you express intent in natural language, an AI generates code, you iterate.
 The practice exploded in 2025.
 By early 2026, 92% of US developers use AI coding tools daily and 21% of Y Combinator's Winter 2025 cohort have codebases that are over 90% AI-generated.
-The tools — Lovable, Bolt, Cursor, Replit, Emergent — are mature, well-funded, and widely adopted.
+The tools — Lovable, Bolt, Cursor, Replit, Emergent — are mature, well-funded, and widely adopted across technical and non-technical builders alike.

 The problem is that generation is only one step.
 Without planning, vibe coding produces insecure, unmaintainable code at speed.
-Research shows AI-generated code carries 2.74x more security vulnerabilities than hand-written code and 1.7x more major bugs.
+Security researchers scanning 5,600 vibe-coded applications found over 2,000 vulnerabilities and 400+ exposed secrets, and separate analysis shows AI-generated code carries 2.74x more security vulnerabilities than hand-written code and 1.7x more major bugs.
 The software engineering community — including ICSE 2026, Microsoft's Azure AI team, and GitLab — has converged on the same conclusion: structured planning before generation is the professional standard.
+Adopting spec driven development as a baseline is how platforms enforce that standard.
 A vibe coding platform provides that structure, plus the workflow layer to track, manage, and orchestrate what gets built.

 Tekk.coach is a vibe coding platform in this sense.
 Generation tools like Cursor and Lovable are excellent at writing code.
 Tekk is what makes them excellent at writing the right code — grounded in your actual codebase, scoped correctly, and executed with precision.